-Protection-sensitive entry systems and rights-based approaches
+Protection-sensitive entry systems

 States have a sovereign right to determine who to admit and who to exclude or expel from their territory.
 However, their legitimate concern to control unauthorized entry must be exercised within the limits of international human rights and refugee law, including respect for the right to seek asylum and the principle of non-refoulement.